bhavinpatel0924/Stack-Overflow-analysis/README.md

 # Stack Overflow Survey Analysis

 ## Project Motivation
-I used Stack Overflow Survey 2018-2020 datasets to explore and understand:
+I used the Stack Overflow Survey 2018-2020 datasets to explore and understand:

 * What were the trends in the usage of a particular programming language from year to year?
 * How do developers approach problems that they're stuck on?